-(All images come from SCHMIDT’s Marking Tools and Equipment Catalog Number 8, published in 1925).
+(All images come from GT SCHMIDT’s Marking Tools and Equipment Catalog Number 8, published in 1925).

 Hi-Duty Letter and Figure Steel Stamps

 These stamps featured a single letter or number on each stamp and were often sold in complete sets (A-Z and 0-9).
 Though marking each individual letter and number separately was time consuming, this process was ideal for people who constantly changed the information they were marking.

 There are more modern ways to mark parts today, but these stamps remain a popular method of marking.
 GT SCHMIDT still manufactures individual and compete sets of letter and figure steel hand stamps today.

 Custom Steel Hand Stamps

 For customers that needed to mark the same information repeatedly, such as a company’s name, custom steel hand stamps were manufactured.
 This also allowed for the stamps’ character depth and alignment to be much more consistent.
 Custom stamps also allowed for the engraving of logos and simple images that the figure and letters stamps were not able to provide.

 Hammer stamps cut out the middleman so-to-speak.
 Instead of hammering a stamp to mark a character, the character was engraved directly on the hammer which was then used to strike the part to be marked directly.
 These were often used on timber, steel, and other metals.

 GT SCHMIDT went beyond traditional-looking hammers and developed hammer stamps that were unique to specific marking applications.
 In one example, GT SCHMIDT made a steel hammer stamp specifically for marking railroad ties.
 Previously, tie inspectors would carry six different hammer stamps with them, each with a different mark.
 GT SCHMIDT created a much simpler solution that allowed inspectors to rotate the stamp on the hammer to the appropriate mark, effectively condensing six different tools into one.